RamkishanPanthena/Startup-Success-Prediction/README.md

 #### Task #3

 Based on the model the user selects in the previous task, he will then make predictions and **identify** which startups are likely to succeed or fail.
-The predictions can be **browsed** through and **presented** to the end user.

-#### Task #4

-The predictions of the startups have to be grouped by state to get the mean startup success prediction at a state level.
-At a low-level, this would be a **summarize** task.
-The use can **browse** through different states **discover** new insights.
+The predictions can be grouped by state and visualized at a state level.
+The use can **browse** through different states to **discover** new insights.

 ## Model Description